Overview

 Display

 A genuine toss-up.
 The XPS 16’s OLED has perfect blacks and slightly more vivid colors.
 The MacBook’s XDR has much higher peak brightness (1600 nits vs ~500 nits) and better HDR rendering.
+I went back and forth between them and couldn’t declare a definitive winner.
 For color-critical work, both are excellent.

 Tie.
 OLED vs XDR is personal preference.